kstenerud/concise-encoding/DESIGN.md

 This is just silly.
 Not only does it complicate things and encourage user error (i.e. accidentally using the wrong case), it also bloats strings unnecessarily (Unicode codepoints only go to 1fffff, so you automatically waste two or more bytes every time you want to encode a codepoint > 65536).

-Since Concise Encoding dosn't suffer from the C legacy of by-now-extinct [octal escape sequences](https://en.wikipedia.org/wiki/Escape_sequences_in_C#Table_of_escape_sequences), it can use a better Unicode escaping mechanism.
+Since Concise Encoding doesn't suffer from the C legacy of by-now-extinct [octal escape sequences](https://en.wikipedia.org/wiki/Escape_sequences_in_C#Table_of_escape_sequences), it can use a better Unicode escaping mechanism.

 Unicode codepoint escape sequences consist of the following: